 Despite reverting back to Peter Parker's teenage years, it's a fresh and engaging take in which the school scenes are better than the action sequences.

-A charming and funny film and an appealing take on the character, the energy of this film will really grab your attention.
+A charming, funny film and an appealing take on the character, the energy of this movie will really grab your attention.

 Read the full Spider-Man: Homecoming review

 A fantastic piece of sci-fi, which often gets omitted in the discussion of great Spielberg films.
 This 4K disc should bring it back to prominence.

 It's a great transfer from Sony, retaining the film's grainy look, with fantastic detail and an appreciable HDR colour boost.
 There's no Atmos or DTS:X, but the 5.1 soundtrack is a strong, detailed effort.

 If you missed the film during its brief cinema release, or haven't seen Close Encounters of the Third Kind before, you need to watch this.

 This trilogy capper is arguably the best of the bunch, as Andy Serkis' Caesar attempts to lead his apes to salvation while trying to curb his need for revenge against Woody Harrelson's Colonel.